wpdas/near-social-local-viewer/README.md

 A CLI tool that allows you to run and test your Widgets locally using just your preferred code editor and your default browser.

-Tool destined only to applications that will run inside a Widget [(Near Social)](https://alpha.near.org/)
+Tool intended only for Widgets that will run within [Near Social](https://alpha.near.org/)

 **Install it using npm or yarn:**